 “However, not all Soviet people shared the opinion and motives that led to the ban,” recalled Vasily Brodov later, in his tenure as president of Yoga Association of the U.S.S.R., which was created in 1989 in the wave of “Perestroyka” and “Glasnost“.
 “Many people practiced hatha yoga on their own at home and in private.
 Translations of foreign literature the so-called samizdat (the secret publication and distribution of government-banned literature – ed.) served as instructional aids.
 Following the Perestroika years, “yoga health groups” started popping up everywhere like mashrooms after summer rain.
 Among the leaders of the groups, the more enlightened and gifted ones became real yoga teachers and self-proclaimed gurus.”

 It is true that after the collapse of the Soviet System a new openness brought a lot of rubbish to the surface.
-Among those who called themselves “gurus” there were many impostors and people who had no connection with real yoga looking just to make some money.
+Among those self-proclaimed “gurus” were many “pseudo-gurus”, people who had no connection with real yoga just looking for making easy money.
 Professor Brodov did not want to be associated with these people in any way.
-As a result he resigned from his chairmanship and, after all, the Yoga Association finally collapsed after the disintegration of the U.S.S.R.
-Despite not holding an official position, Vasily Brodov remained a recognised authority on yoga theory and practive among Russian practitioners.
-Incidentally, in the 1990s, in the so-called “era of hard times,” in his twilight years, Brodov said that the revival of Russia would only be possible on a path of growing nationalist sentiment, as he drew clear parallels from the Indian independence movement.
-He was sure that modern Russia could succeed by replicating the Indian experience of revival and the retention of its nationhood.
+As a result he resigned from his Yoga Association chairmanship and, after all, the Association was finally dissolved after the disintegration of the U.S.S.R.
+Despite not holding an official position, Vasily Brodov remained a recognised authority on yoga theory and practice among Russian yoga practitioners.
+Incidentally, in the 1990s, in the so-called “era of hard times,” in his twilight years, Brodov said that the revival of Russia would only be possible on a path of growing nationalist sentiment, as he drew clear parallels from Indian anticolonial independence movement.
+He was sure that modern Russia could succeed by replicating Indian experience of social revival and retention of its nationhood.

 Professor Brodov wrote: “Yoga is a system of self-regulation and self-improvement of human personality, and here I can refer to my own experience.
 After WWII I returned wounded, shell-shocked and ill from the front lines in 1945.
 The doctor who prescribed my medicine reassured me, “You’ve got another 10 or 15 years to live…” Unfortunately, prescribed medicine helped very little.
 Illnesses that became more acute, cardiac insufficiency, radiculitis, salt deposits, kidney stones and many others forced me to try hatha yoga.
 Studying primary sources and consulting with Indian experts helped me master the elements of this physical therapy.
 As a result, all of the ailments that were troubling me disappeared.
 They disappeared without the aid of doctors or medicine.
 Today, being 78 years old, I give my heartfelt thanks and deepest respect to the great people of India for giving yoga to humanity.”